Archive for the ‘The Herd’ Category

 Friday, January 22nd, 2010

 Peter Frampton downplayed his time with The Herd for years.
 You couldn’t mention it to him.
-Now I think he realizes it was very credible, as he was super nice about doing the jukebox tab for me:
+Now I think he realizes it was very credible, as he was super nice about doing the jukebox tab for me.
+I wanted to advise him while signing it, not to be too flattered.
+It’s just that living in the US, one never sees Andy Bown.

-Don’t be too flattered though, I just never see Andy Bown.
-This US promo-only foldout picture sleeve is sweet.
+The above US promo-only foldout picture sleeve is nearly extinct.
 The only one I’ve ever seen actually.
-Oh and thank you Howard for the test pressing.
+Oh and thank you Howard Thompson for the test pressing.
 It was a really awesome birthday present that year.

 Tuesday, September 15th, 2009